mavryk-network/GoMavryk/cmd/tzcompose/README.md

 ### Micheline Arguments

 Initial storage and contract call parameters must be Micheline encoded, but it's a pain to read and write this format.
-TzCompose allows you to either use pre-encoded files, binary blobs or YAML key/value arguments.
+MvCompose allows you to either use pre-encoded files, binary blobs or YAML key/value arguments.

 When using arguments keep in mind that all fields are required, even if their value is empty or default.
 If args are too complex and you have to work with pre-encoded data you can still use [patch](#patching-micheline) for replacing contents as described below.